thednp/fetch-library-data/llm/zod.md

 [`.default()` updates](?id=default-updates)
 -------------------------------------------

 The application of `.default()` has changed in a subtle way.
 If the input is `undefined`, `ZodDefault` short-circuits the parsing process and returns the default value.
-The the default value must be assignable to the _output type_.
+The default value must be assignable to the _output type_.

     const schema = z.string()
       .transform(val => val.length)